vermapraveen/learn-algos/README.md

    4. Reverse
 4. Traverse
 5. Sort
+6. Size
-6. Find
+7. Find
-   1. in Sorted elements + in unsorted elements + with missing numbers + with duplicate elements + with positive numbers + with positive and negative number + rotated array + use BitSet in Java to find it
+   1. in contiguous + Sorted elements + in unsorted elements + with missing numbers + with duplicate elements + with positive numbers + with positive and negative number + rotated array + use BitSet in Java to find it
       1. Only 1 missing number
       2. List of mising numbers
       3. If element exist in array (search)